Kanomble/celery_blast/README.md

 E.g. creation of blast project directories or filepath settings...

 ## BLAST Databases
+### BLAST database preparation
+Currently BLAST databases are downloaded from the BLAST FTP site provided by the NCBI.
+First the software downloads the refseq assembly summary file from the refseq (FTP)[ftp://ftp.ncbi.nih.gov/genomes/refseq/] directory.
+This summary file inherits 226337 assembly entries.
+The application loads this summary file into a pandas dataframe, that gets processed.
+As a first step of database creation, the user has to define the level of assembly completeness (e.g. 'Complete Genome','Chromosome','Contig' and 'Scaffold') and optionally a taxonomic node file.
+Based on the `assembly_level` and (if the taxonomic node file is provided) `taxid` columns the summary file gets filtered.
+For example the user could specify the completeness levels 'Complete Genome' and 'Chromosome' and the `apes.taxids` file, then the summary file gets filtered by the provided taxids, which reside in the `apes.taxids` file and the assembly levels, which results into an table with 6 entries (20.04.2021).

+If the user submits the form, a `BlastDatabase` model instance and a database directory with a file, that contains the filtered table, is created.
+The model is saved into the database without an associated `TaskResult`, thus yet it is not downloaded and formatted.

+### Formatting procedure of downloaded genome assemblies
+If the user press the download button, a celery asynchronous task is executed, which in turn executes a snakemake process via the `subprocess.Popen` interface.
+The snakefile that gets executed is located in a static folder, but snakemake's working directory will be set to the `BlastDatabase` filepath.

 With the `makeblastdb` module we can create custom BLAST databases.
 The `makeblastdb` cmd is executed inside a snakemake script, that is executed as a celery `@shared task`.
 Per default it will create a database for the input sequences, e.g. if you submit following cmd:
 `makeblastdb -in .\prot_1_db.faa -dbtype prot -taxid 1140 -blastdb_version 5` you will create a database for the bw_prot_db.faa.